workadventure/workadventure/contrib/docker/README.md

 to receive security notifications from the WorkAdventure core team.
 You will be notified if your WorkAdventure version contains a known security flaw.

+#### Adding authentication

+WorkAdventure does not provide its own authentication system.
+Instead, you can connect WorkAdventure to an OpenID Connect authentication provider (like Google, GitHub, or any other provider).

 If you want to connect WorkAdventure to an authentication provider, you can follow the [OpenID Connect documentation](../../docs/dev/openid.md).

-Finally, you can set up a list of restricted users [allowed to access the inline map editor](../../docs/dev/inline-map-editor.md).
+When OpenID is configured, you should set up a list of restricted users [allowed to access the inline map editor](../../docs/dev/inline-map-editor.md).

+#### Connecting to a chat server

+WorkAdventure can connect to a [Matrix server](https://matrix.org/) to provide chat features.
+Matrix is a decentralized chat protocol that allows you to host your own chat server.

+With Matrix integration configured, you can chat with other users, even when they are not connected to WorkAdventure.
+For instance, a user can chat with you from a Matrix client like Element on his mobile phone, while you are in WorkAdventure.

+You can follow the [Matrix documentation](../../docs/others/self-hosting/matrix.md) to learn how to configure your Matrix server and connect it to WorkAdventure.

 ## Upgrading WorkAdventure